Skip to main content

 National Drug and Alcohol Facts Week® (NDAFW) is an annual health observance the National Institute on Drug Abuse (NIDA) launched in 2010 to engage scientists, students, educators, healthcare providers, and community leaders in conversation and education related to youth substance use and addiction.
 NDAFW provides an opportunity to promote these conversations about substance use prevention and to support adolescents in making informed decisions about their health.

 Since 2020, JBS has collaborated with NIDA, through the NIDAMED project, to promote NDAFW to its audiences and the general public through e-blast campaigns—reaching over 87,000 clinicians—and social media promotions.
-These efforts are broadening the reach of NDAFW efforts, raising awareness of the harms of substance use among young people, and encouraging participation in NDAFW activities throughout the country (e.g., hosting community events, initiating conversations with teens about substance use, disseminating web based NDAFW materials and information).
+These efforts are broadening the reach of NDAFW efforts, raising awareness of the risks of substance use among young people, and encouraging participation in NDAFW activities throughout the country (e.g., hosting community events, initiating conversations with teens about substance use, disseminating web based NDAFW materials and information).

 NDAFW's Important Role in Reaching Teens